 - If you feel tired, take a short walk inside the house.

 1. Is it normal to bleed six weeks after delivery?

-Usually, the bleeding stops after six weeks and women may experience light spotting.
+Usually, the bleeding stops by six weeks when the womb goes back to its pre-pregnant size and women may experience light spotting.
 If you experience a heavy bleeding, let your doctor know about it.

 2. What can I do to decrease the pain in the perineum?

 Put a frozen pad or an ice pack at the perineum to get relief from the pain.
 Medicines like ibuprofen also provide relief.
 In the case of a C-section, the doctor might prescribe stronger medications.

 A postpartum checkup is crucial since your body has undergone a lot of physical and mental changes during delivery.
 It helps your doctor to understand how you are adjusting to motherhood and what you can do to feel better.
 This is also the time the baby gets the first checkup, so you can schedule the two appointments on the same day.

 Do you have anything to share?
 Let us know in the comment section.